 The more times the price touches the trendline, the stronger is this trend.
 Pay attention to the angle of the trendline.
 If it’s less than 30 degrees, a trend is too steep and unstable.
 It’s better when the trend’s angle exceeds 45 degrees.
 In other words, the second point through which we draw the trendline should be 20-30 candles away from the first one.

 Trendlines may be used on any timeframe, but it’s better if the chart period is greater than M15.

-Sometimes you can clone and move the trendline, so that the cloned line is parallel to the first one and limits the trend from the other side, so that one line going through the pair’s highs and the other one connects its lows.
+Sometimes you can clone and move the trendline, so that the cloned line is parallel to the first one and limits the trend from the other side so that one line going through the pair’s highs and the other one connects its lows.
 This is called a trend channel.

 Note that the main line during an uptrend is the one that connects the lows (support line), while in the downtrend the focus is on the line, which connects the price’s highs (resistance line).
 Channels help traders to orient themselves inside the trend.

-Logic of trend trading
+The logic of trend trading

-During the rising/falling trend it’s recommend to open positions in direction of the trend.
+During the rising/falling trend, it's recommended to open positions in direction of the trend.
 As traders often say, a trend is your friend.
 In other words, if the pair reaches support line during an uptrend, the odds are that it will recoil upwards and run towards resistance, so trendline support is a good place to open bullish positions.
 Buying in uptrend and selling in a downtrend is called trend trading.

 The goal is to enter the trend at an early stage in order to get the maximum profit from trading the trend.